 - Ms. Miriam Nisbet, from the Office of Government Information Services, for joining us and delivering our keynote address.

 - Our excellent panelists for their expertise and commitment to the cause.

 - Our generous sponsors, without whom we would be unable to have the conference.

-- Stephanie Detillier, Mike Martinez, and Heath Hooper (all from the Missouri School of Journalism) for their efforts in covering the conference and generally helping out wherever they could, and
+- Elizabeth Billingsley and Mike Martinez (from the Missouri School of Journalism) for their efforts in covering the conference and generally helping out wherever they could, and

-- The wonderful folks at the Minneapolis Marriott City Center.
+- The wonderful folks at the Hyatt Arlington.

 Finally, of course, we are grateful to all conference attendees for their support.
 Without them, we’d just be talking to ourselves, and that would do little to advance the FOI cause.

 Thanks for visiting, and we hope to see you next year.